Samsung/tizen-docs/docs/application/web/guides/connectivity/download.md

 The Download API is mandatory for the Tizen Mobile profile, but optional for wearable and TV profiles.
 This means that it is supported on all mobile devices, but may not be supported on all wearable and TV devices.
 The Download API is supported on all Tizen emulators.

-The main features of the Download API include:
+The main features of the Download API include the following:

 - Managing downloads